InseeFrLab/pynsee/README.rst

    init_conn(insee_key="my_insee_key",
              insee_secret="my_insee_secret",
              proxy_server="http://my_proxy_server:port")

-   # Alternativety you can use directly environment variables as follows.
-   # Beware not to commit your credentials!
-   import os
-   os.environ['insee_key'] = 'my_insee_key'
-   os.environ['insee_secret'] = 'my_insee_secret'
-   os.environ['http_proxy'] = "http://my_proxy_server:port"

-   # Any change to the keys should be tested after having cleared the cache
+   # Beware : any change to the keys should be tested after having cleared the cache
    # Please do : from pynsee.utils import *; clear_all_cache()

 Support
 -------

-Feel free to open an issue with any question about this package using <https://github.com/InseeFrLab/Py-Insee-Data/issues> Github repository.
+Feel free to open an issue with any question about this package using <https://github.com/InseeFrLab/Py-Insee-Data> Github repository.

 Contributing
 ------------